 In general, here’s how long you can expect to test positive for THC in the blood:

-- Single use: up to 24 hours
+- For single use: up to 24 hours

-- Frequent use: up to 3 days
+- For frequent use: up to 3 days

-- Regular use: up to 1 week
+- For regular use: up to 1 week

-Hoping to pass a blood test?
+Are you hoping to pass a blood test?
 Read more here.

 How to pass a urine test

 Unfortunately, there is ultimately no certain way to pass a urine test without traces of THC, especially if you are a particularly heavy smoker.
 In the end of many scenarios, it doesn’t matter how long does weed stay in your system.
 There are products out there, like detox pills, and detox drinks, that can be purchased solely for the purpose of cleaning your urine for drug traces.
 Some smokers, in desperate cases, will even go as far as to use synthetic urine to pass a test, which can be pretty risky.

 Many people attempt to pass a urine test by drinking excessive water to dilute the system.
 If urine is too diluted, however, you risk not passing a urine test anyway.
 Though there is no scientific evidence to back these claims, many desperate consumers rely on the fruit pectin method to clean out THC metabolites.
 Fruit pectin is a starch derided from the cell walls of produce, often used in jams and preservatives.
 It should be easy to find some at larger grocery stores.
 This method goes as follows: